Technical analysis

 |---|---|---|

-| Edge on Windows (Entra joined or hybrid) | Yes | Native; no extension required |
+| Edge on Windows (Entra-joined or hybrid) | Yes | Native, no extension required |

-| Chrome on Windows (Entra joined or hybrid) | Yes | MS Single Sign-On extension deployed |
+| Chrome on Windows (Entra-joined or hybrid) | Yes | MS Single Sign-On extension deployed |

-| Firefox on Windows | Yes | MS Single Sign-On extension; works on recent versions |
+| Firefox on Windows | Yes | MS Single Sign-On extension, recent versions |

-| Edge on macOS (Entra registered + Intune) | Yes | Apple SSO plug-in + device certificate present |
+| Edge on macOS (Entra-registered + Intune) | Yes | Apple SSO plug-in plus device certificate |

-| Safari on macOS (Entra registered + Intune) | Yes | Same prerequisites; cookies enabled |
+| Safari on macOS (Entra-registered + Intune) | Yes | Same prerequisites, cookies enabled |

-| Chrome on macOS | Yes | Same prerequisites; SSO plug-in is system-level |
+| Chrome on macOS | Yes | Same prerequisites, plug-in is system-level |

-| Edge on Linux | Limited | Some scenarios work; not a complete substitute for Windows / macOS |
+| Edge on Linux | Limited | Some scenarios work, not a complete substitute |

-| Any browser, private / Incognito | No | Cookies stripped; treat as no-device path |
+| Any browser, private / Incognito | No | Cookies stripped, treat as no-device path |

-| Any browser, unmanaged personal device | No | No PRT or certificate; CA returns failure if device-evidence required |
+| Any browser, unmanaged personal device | No | No PRT or certificate, CA fails if device-evidence required |

 A KQL toolkit for the on-call engineer